-While under the influence of lactation, you should not operate heavy machinery (unless you count those hard-working double D’s that appeared seemingly overnight).
+While under the influence of lactation, you should not operate heavy machinery (unless you count those hard-working engorged breasts that appeared seemingly overnight).
 You should also not enter within thirty feet of a crying infant, as this will cause your uterus to quiver and your breasts to gush a milky monsoon.
 Most importantly, it’s advised that you don’t get caught up in the excitement of your new-found nurturing powers and consider (or attempt) to nurse anyone but your child, including anyone from your favorite manicurist to the especially prompt and polite mailman to your super-cute family Chihuahua.
-Breasts are for babies, you know?
+Breasts are for kids, you know?

 Read on for more possible contraindications to breastfeeding!